bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-localization.md

    At this point, Transifex will send an e-mail to the coordinator for BigBlueButton localization requesting approval.
 You should receive approval very quickly.

-5. Once approved, click the 'bbbResource.properties' link
+5. Once approved, click the 'en.json' link

    ![bbbResources.properties](/images/image1.png)